Last year PETRA recently ran a series of webinars on mine value chain optimisation using digital twin models.

 Dr Alan Alan Tordoir, Drill & Blast lead at AngloAmerican and Dr Sarma Kanchibotla, Director at Seshat Consulting joined PETRA CEO, Dr Penny Stewart from PETRA.

 Before the panel discussion Dr Penny Stewart presented a short demonstration and case study on MAXTAGeomet and MAXTADrill&Blast.
-MAXTA digital twin models use historical and current data from the entire value chain to learn how geology affects downstream processes, creating a new paradigm for prediction, simulation and optimisation of blasting, loading, crushing, grinding and recovery.
+MAXTA digital twin models use data from the entire value chain to learn how geology affects downstream processes, creating a new paradigm for prediction, simulation and optimisation of blasting, loading, crushing, grinding and recovery.

 Recordings of the webinars can be found below: